MLazolatorre/CallWeatherDesk/README.md

 1. Enable _Webhook_, set the value of _URL_ to the `Function URL` from the previous step, then click _Save_.
 1. Select _Intents_ from the left navigation menu.
 Select the `weather` intent, scroll down to the end of the page and click _Fulfillment_, check _Use webhook_ and then click _Save_.
 This will allow you to have the welcome intent be a basic webhook intent to test (Do the same with all the other intent).
 1. Run `Quel temps fera-il demain à Paris ?` for example in the Google right form.
 1. If google answer `Une erreur est survenue lors de la récupération des infos météo.` that mean you have to [upgrade your Google Formule Firebase](https://firebase.google.com/pricing/?authuser=0) to `Flame Plan`.
-The `Spark Plan` doesn't allow Outbound networking so the API request is canceled.
+The `Spark Plan` doesn't allow Outbound networking (e.g Cloud Functions section, Outbound networking: Spark plan = Google services only) so the API request is canceled.

 ## Run Tests